raspberrypilearning/trained-vision-app/en/step_3.md

 + Cars
 + Sights around your area

-Remember that you'll need to provide traing data for each of these classes of image, so don't pick too many or you'll never finish!
+Remember that you need to provide training data for each of these classes of image.
+Make sure you don't pick too many or it may take you a very long time!